Biblical and Theological Studies Department

 About Andrew Abernethy

 After a season of rebellion in my late teens, I experienced God’s mercy in Christ in a radical way and transferred to a liberal arts Christian college.
 A major surprise arose at my new college; though I thought the Bible was boring before, I now loved reading it, even the Old Testament.
+I was not naïve, however, about the challenges of understanding these ancient Scriptures.
+By the end of my college years, I sensed God directing me to devote my life to studying and teaching God’s word.
 I went on to seminary, and after a few years in pastoral ministry, I undertook further study in the Old Testament.
 Prior to joining the faculty at Wheaton, I was a Lecturer in Old Testament at Ridley College (Melbourne), where I benefited greatly from teaching and living with fellow Christians in a cross-cultural and post-Christian context.
 At Wheaton, I am excited to see students enjoy getting to know God more through the Old Testament and grow as faithful interpreters of Scripture.

 My primary research area is the book of Isaiah, though Psalms, the Latter Prophets, biblical theology, and the topic of eating attract my attention too.
-I am currently finishing off a book on God’s Kingdom in the Book of Isaiah, where I attempt to offer an entry into the book’s message through the concept of kingdom.
+My most recent book, The Book of Isaiah and God’s Kingdom, intertwines exegesis and biblical theology to offer an entry into the book of Isaiah’s message through the concept of kingdom for the benefit of pastors, students, and theologically trained parishioners.

 My wife, Katie, is a professional violinist, and we have two spunky and sweet little girls.
 For fun, I like playing basketball and am an aspiring gardener.